nicehamburger/ece-449-project/README.md

 ./run.sh [args]
 ```

-Note: Ensure that tkinter is installed with your base python installation, otherwise you may run into dependency errors.
+Note: Python version >=3.10 required.
+Ensure that tkinter is installed with your base python installation, otherwise you may run into dependency errors.
 *This comes pre-installed by default unless python was installed with a package manager like Homebrew on macOS*

 ## Development Information